Can Sauna Heat Kill Head Lice? Natural Treatment Methods

 Resistance Issues

-Lice have developed resistance to many over-the-counter chemical treatments due to frequent and improper use.
+- Lice don’t die because we overused the same chemicals: Lice have developed resistance to many over-the-counter chemical treatments due to frequent and improper use.
+This has made many of these products less effective or even useless.

 Natural vs. Synthetic

-Natural lice treatments often use essential oils like tea tree or neem, which claim to suffocate lice without harsh chemicals.
+- Natural oils take longer but avoid harsh chemicals: Natural lice treatments often use essential oils like tea tree or neem, which claim to suffocate lice without using strong chemicals.
+While they are gentler on the skin, they usually need to be applied several times to get full results.

 Cost